abrie/go-nam-taxi/README.md

 #GoNamTaxi Hackathon Prototype 2015
 Developed under the team moniker of 'Logic++'

-#Description
-There are two components to this system.
+#The Challenge
+To develop a fast, friendly, fraud resistant, payment method for transportation in Namibia.

+#The plan and final outcome
+The initial designs employed a passenger tracking system coupled to a cash payment counter.
+This implementation involved computer vision and a machine learning algorithm, requiring only a mobile Android device coupled to our backend system.
+The approach had to be abandoned due to time constraints and other (uninteresting) issues.
+The system was then rapidly redesigned to scan QR codes as tickets.

+The prototype submitted at the Hackathon conclusion consists of two components:

 * The Server, providing a ticket transaction API and a web based administration interface.
-* Till for Taxi, an Android app which scans coded tickets and provides transaction logging coupled to GPS coordinates.
+* Till for Taxi, an Android app to scan QR Code tickets and log transactions with GPS coordinates.
-* A third component for counting taxi passengers was prototyped but not completed by the deadline.

 ###Admin Interface
 [<img src="README.images/admin.png" width="500">](README.images/admin.png)